jidhub/thumb-external-keyboard-layouts/README.md

 Alt Shift Space AltGr Control

 I don't use keys ESC, 1, 6, 7, Y, B, BACKSPACE, and the arrows because they are too far from the rest position of my fingers.
 I type them with respectively AltGr+q, AltGr+Shift+i, AlgGr+Shift+v, AlgGr+Shift+f, AlgGr+u, AlgGr-n, AltGr-s, AltGr-h, AltGr-j, AltGr-k and AltGr-l.
-I type AltGr+i, AltGr+g, AltGr+f, AltGr+d and AltGr+Shift+d for the other frequent uses of these keys: &, -, è, | and `
+I type AltGr+i, AltGr+g, AltGr+f, AltGr+d and AltGr+Shift+d for the other frequent uses of these keys, namely: &, -, è, | and `

 AltGr+Shift on number keys mostly types the qwerty characters shown on the keyboard, useful when I am tired.